Objective Bayesian Analysis for the Differential Entropy of the Gamma Distribution: Simulation Study

 In addition to the Bias and MSE, the coverage probabilities $CP$ were also presented.
 Such metrics were obtained from the Bayesian credibility intervals (CI) and the asymptotic confidence intervals of $H$.
 The nominal level assumed was 0.95, i.e., we expect an adequate procedure to compute the confidence/credibility intervals should return coverage probabilities closer to 0.95.
 Regarding the Bias and MSE, the best approach among the selected ones should return the Bias and MSE closest to zero.

 The Newton-Raphson iterative method was used to maximize the likelihood in order to obtain the MLE.
-For a fair comparison, the initial values used to start the iterative procedures were the same values as the used to generate the samples.
+For a fair comparison, the initial values used to start the iterative procedures were the same values as those used to generate the samples.
 In real applications, there is a need to set initial values.
-To this end, we can use the closed-form maximum a posteriori estimator derived by Louzada and Ramos \cite{louzada2018efficient} given by and
+To this end, we can use the closed-form maximum a posteriori estimator derived by \cite{louzada2018efficient} given by and

 Therefore, the initial values for $H$ and $W$ are computed from $\tilde{H}=\tilde{\alpha}-\log(\tilde{\beta})+\log\Gamma(\tilde{\alpha})+(1-\tilde{\alpha})\psi(\tilde{\alpha})$ and $\tilde{W}=\tilde\alpha$.